Concept Research Programme

 The Concept Research Programme develops ways of improving the use of resources and enhancing the effects of major public investments.
 The principal goal of the Concept Research Programme is to develop knowledge and expertise on projects in the front-end phase, from the initial visualization until the decision to implement is made.
 Trailing research on large public investment projects is the main project activity.
 The goal is to attain better use of resources and greater effects of such investments.
 The Norwegian Ministry of Finance funds the programme.

-The most recent report in the Concept Report Series is no. 55 on the cost performance of construction contracts.
+The most recent report in the Concept Report Series is no. 57 on efficiency and productivity in road projects.

 We also publish ex-post evaluations of investments projects, as well as working papers on different subjects.